 5) Launching Your eCommerce Quiz

 Once your integration is set up, you’re ready to launch your quiz.
 If you use a quiz builder solution, it likely has a place where you can access the required code.
-Paste this code into your CMS using the instructions they provide.
+Paste this code into your store’s site using the instructions they provide.

 If you use Digioh to create your quiz, just install our JavaScript snippet on your site.
 Then, your quizzes and other pop-ups will appear based on your targeting options.
 There’s no need to edit this code or install additional code if you want to launch additional forms or quizzes.
-Once the code is on your site, you can launch and edit forms directly from the Digioh platform.
+Once the code is on your site, you can edit forms and CTAs in Digioh without having to edit your store’s code.

 6) Promoting Your Product Quiz with Email, Social Media, and Paid Advertising

-If you promote your quiz with a pop-up CTA on your site, your site visitors are sure to see your quiz.
+If you promote your quiz with a pop-up teaser or other CTA on your site, your site visitors are sure to see your quiz.
 But how do you draw everyone else to your quiz?

 That’s where other marketing channels will come in handy.